LiskArchive/lisk-sdk/sdk/README.md

 ```

 For more detailed explanations how to create a module, please refer to the guide [How to create a plugin](https://lisk.com/documentation/beta/build-blockchain/plugin/index.html)

+### Documentation

+For further explanations, guides and tutorials, see the [official Lisk SDK documentation](https://lisk.com/documentation/lisk-sdk).

 ## Architecture Overview